mtitze/touschek/docs/source/index.rst

-.. touschek documentation master file, created by sphinx-quickstart on Tue Jul 20 14:38:06 2021.
+..
+Touschek documentation master file, created by sphinx-quickstart on Mon Jul 26 12:43:27 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to touschek's documentation!
+Welcome to Touschek's documentation!
 ====================================

 .. toctree::